This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 does ‘home’ mean to you?

-I'm Taurean, so my home is definitely my
+I'm Taurean, so my home is definitely my sanctuary.
+I love my home, and I love to make it beautiful.

 What are your favourite SOUL Design pieces to travel with?

 My favourite SOUL Design piece that I like to travel with is my linen shirt.
-I never feel very comfortable in an aeroplane - I'm neurotic about radiation and I feel like my hair has been put into electric sockets when I'm flying.
+I never feel very comfortable in an aeroplane - I'm neurotic about radiation and I feel like my hair has been put into electric sockets when I'm flying!
 But I find if I wear my linen shirt, I feel protected and safe and it definitely

 I also love all my SOUL rings - especially the Bone Ring and wear them most days!
 Along with a selection of SOUL bangles and Juju bracelets.